hartwigmedical/hmftools/neo/README.md

 Using the neoepitope predictions, we determine all candidate pHLA ({peptide,allele}) combinations that may be presented by the cell.
 For each candidate neoepitope, we consider all peptides between 8 and 12 length which either overlap the novel amino acid sequence or overlap BOTH the upstream and downstream amino acid sequence.

-For each pHLA we determine a presentation likelihood (see APPENDIX 1), a and a  number of immunogenic features.
+For each pHLA we determine a presentation likelihood (see ADDENDUM 1), a and a  number of immunogenic features.

-The presentation likelihood is also adjusted based on the observed or expected expression per neoepitope to make an expression likelihood (see APPENDIX 2).
+The presentation likelihood is also adjusted based on the observed or expected expression per neoepitope to make an expression likelihood (see ADDENDUM 2).

 The outputs are as follows:
 Field | Description